-Audits are independent assessments of the security of sensitive data and computer systems, or of a company’s financial reporting.
-Audits can be time-consuming and often feel peripheral to most people’s daily workload – but they are crucial exercises to undertake.
-Hence it’s essential to establish an audit management process.
+Audits are independent assessments of the security of sensitive data and computer systems or a company’s financial reporting.
+Audits can be time-consuming and often feel peripheral to most people’s daily workload – but they are crucial exercises.
+Hence, it’s essential to establish an audit management process.

 In addition, audit procedures are methods that auditors use to obtain sufficient and appropriate evidence to make their professional judgment about the effectiveness of an organization’s internal controls.

-An internal audit report provides management with the tools necessary to help the company operate more efficiently, by identifying problems and correcting them before external auditors discover those weaknesses (with the more serious consequences that can ensue).
+An internal audit report provides management with the tools necessary to help the company operate more efficiently by identifying and correcting problems before external auditors discover those weaknesses (with the more severe consequences that can ensue).

 If you want your organization to save time and money, keep everything running well, prevent fraudulent practices, and reduce risks in areas such as finance or cybersecurity, performing regular audits will help you achieve all of this.